Gravitational waves from a scotogenic two-loop neutrino mass model: Phase transitions and primordial gravitational waves

 In Fig.~\ref{fig:Lambdas_and_masses} we show a selection of plots showing the impact of different quartic couplings and physical masses in the energy density amplitude of the GW spectra (colour axis).
-For panels (a), (b) and (c), we find the preferred ranges of the model's quartic couplings that lead to observable SGWB.
-In particular we one obtains both $\mathcal{O}(1)$ couplings, such as e.g.~$\lambda_2$ and $\lambda_{10}$ and much smaller couplings such as $\lambda_8$.
+For panels (a), (b) and (c), we find various islands with distinct ranges of quartic couplings which lead to a strong PGW signal having both $\mathcal{O}(1)$ couplings, such as e.g.~$\lambda_2$ and $\lambda_{10}$ and much smaller couplings such as $\lambda_8$.
 Besides, we note that $\lambda_8$ is correlated with the size of the mixing for the CP-even states, and its smallness is related to the fact that we work very close to the alignment limit.
+Additionally, taking into account the results shown in Fig.~\ref{DMfig}, the constraints on $\lambda_8$ imposed by DM direct detection (both DARWIN and XENON1T) do not impact the presence of phase transitions and the corresponding GW spectra, since much lower values of $\lambda_8$ allow for the generation of phase transitions.
+Much tighter limits on the Higgs portal coupling would be needed if one would need to confront both DM and GW physics.
 In panels (d), (e) and (f) we notice that a wide range of physical scalar masses can be successfully accommodated with the observable GW signals.
-We highlight the fact that neither we did find a correlation nor additional restrictions on the quartic couplings $\lambda_7$ and $\lambda_{13}$ involved in the neutrino mass generation.
+Let us stress that we did not find neither correlations nor further restrictions on the quartic couplings $\lambda_7$ and $\lambda_{13}$ involved in the neutrino mass generation.
 These parameters can take either small or large values without modifying the conclusions of this section.
 It can also be noted that no apparent correlation between the $\mu\rightarrow e\gamma$ decay rate and the mass of the charged scalar field is present, exhibiting a distinct flat distribution where most of the charged scalar masses tend to be below 1~TeV.